Offset mortgages explained

 Can I get an offset professional mortgage?

-This may be possible as some lenders offer ‘professional’ mortgages with offset facilities exclusively aimed at those employed in the following capacities…
+Absolutely, in fact one of the market leaders in Offset mortgages offers ‘professional’ mortgages with offset facilities exclusively aimed at those employed in the following capacities…

 - Medical doctor